 - Top Of The Rock – $39

-On the First day of the Pass, we planned to go hard.
-We got up early and headed to Time Square to pick up Big Bus Hop On Hop Off Tickets.
+On the First Day of the Pass, we planned to go hard.
+We got up early and headed to Times Square to pick up Big Bus Hop On Hop Off Tickets.
 We jumped on the first bus of the day and headed off on the top deck.
 Our plan was to use the bus to get around the City jumping off as and when we fancied.

 The Empire State Building

 We Really can’t Visit New York without going up the world’s most famous building, so once again we hopped on the elevators up to the 85th floor.
 The views from the to pare truly stunning and we never get bored of it.
 In fact, the building work in NYC is happening so fast it’s quite different from our last trip up!
 It was a beautiful clear autumn day and we just hung around up top enjoying the view.

 Back on the Bus and we enjoyed the tour down Fifth Av, now with the tour guide in full swing until we got to China Town.
 We hopped off here to explore the district and grab an early Dim Sum lunch.
 There were no Paid attractions in this area but still wanted to explore.
 We then walked the few blocks over to Wall Street and the 911 Museum and Memorial.